 Chief Policy Officer

 Nicholas Kent is Chief Policy Officer at Career Education Colleges and Universities.
 In this role, he serves as senior advisor to association leadership by providing statutory, regulatory, and policy guidance on matters relating to higher education.
-Additionally, Nicholas is President of the CECU Research Foundation, a non-profit organization that supports and promotes research to improve higher education, particularly career and technical education.
+Additionally, Nicholas is President of the CECU Research Foundation, a 501(c)(3) non-profit organization that supports and promotes evidence-based research to improve higher education, particularly career and technical education.

 Prior to his current role, Nicholas was Managing Director at Dulles Advisory Group, a higher education and strategic management consulting firm.
 In this position, he worked with postsecondary institutions to assist and guide them on the vastly regulated field of higher education, including advising nonprofit and proprietary organizations regarding strategic and technical issues pertaining to accreditation and the federal student financial assistance programs.